tno-ssi-lab/standardisation-overview/mscvLeuken-overview.md

 </div>
 <br></br>

 The ACDC protocol aims to provide granular provenanced proof-of-authorship of the data contained via a chain of linked ACDCs.
+It allows for delegation of credentials by setting up a verifiable chain-of-custody.

 Variant of VC
 KERI